Training and Mentoring Workshop Details

 • Complete mobile operations and closures.

-STMS Mentoring or Practical Assessments
+STMS Cat A and B Mentoring and Practical Assessments

 Unit Standard 31963 - Operate as a practicing Site Traffic Management Specialist (STMS) within a road environment